Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 - ONLY list exception dates if there is no “replacement” event occurring on the same day and time as the regular program, for the same age group.
   - List “Every Tuesday except Sep 5” for Preschool Story Time if there will be no story time, featured guest, or other event for preschool children to attend on that day and time.
-- DO NOT list exceptions for events that fall on days NPL is closed (e.g., do not list “Every Tuesday except Jul 4”).
+- DO NOT list exceptions for events that fall on days Nashville Public Library is closed (e.g., do not list “Every Tuesday except Jul 4”).
 - DO NOT list exceptions when a regularly recurring event is replaced by a featured performer for one (or more) weeks in an events period.
 - Do NOT list “Every Tuesday except Jun 6, Jul 11, Aug 8” for Preschool Story Time if Nashville Ballet, Mr. Bond and The Science Guys, and Nashville Zoo events are happening at the same time on those three days.